Netcentric/vault-upgrade-hook/README.md

 ## Feature Overview

 - installation mode "always" to execute on every package installation
-- installation mode "on_change" to execute only new and changed actions
+- installation mode "on_change" to execute only new and changed actions (see section **Versioning** in specific readme files for more info)
 - minimum dependencies
 - flexible API for custom action functionality
 - convention over configuration, but still many options